 I chose Indiana University’s program based on its high patient volume for students, emphasis on the specialties that interested me most, and the program director who made me feel comfortable.Anna Victorine

-I choose Wisconsin not only because of location, which is an important consideration, but because it felt like the best fit in everything from the director to rotations to public transit around campus (I don’t have a car) to financial aid.Amy Donahue (@ultimatelibrarn)
+I chose Wisconsin not only because of the location, which is an important consideration, but because it felt like the best fit in everything, from the director to rotations to public transit around campus to financial aid.Amy Donahue (@ultimatelibrarn)

-I chose @cwru genetic counseling program because it was home (although I only applied to programs close to home or in a city where I had family/support system), but I liked how summer and second year we were in clinic full-time and that we rotated through four different health systems.Rebekah Moore (@GeneticsRebekah)
+I chose @cwru genetic counseling program because it was home.
+I only applied to programs close to home or in a city where I had family or a support system.
+And I liked how summer and second year we were in clinic full-time and rotated through four different health systems.Rebekah Moore (@GeneticsRebekah)

 Because I was in my mid-30s with a family, it was all about cost.
 That being said, I know I got a very high-quality education.
 I said yes to a scholarship, but it ended up being so much more than that.Matt Tschirgi (@Matt_Tschirgi)

-Geography was most important to me, so I only applied to Wayne State, U of M, and U of Toronto.
-Only interviewed at two and only got one offer, so the choice was obvious, but happily, it was also my first choice (WSU)!Melissa Hicks
+Geography was most important to me, so I only applied to Wayne State, University of Michigan, and University of Toronto.
+I interviewed at two and got one offer, so the choice was obvious, but happily, it was my first choice!Melissa Hicks

-I’m Canadian and spots at schools in Canada are few and competition is worse than medical school, so I applied to US-based schools.
+I’m Canadian, and spots at schools in Canada are limited.
+The competition is worse than medical school.
+So, I applied to U.S.-based schools.
 I chose ones with informative up-to-date websites, larger class sizes, and a history of accepting Canadians and international students.
-I also narrowed down by location, wanting to stay relatively close to Toronto, where my family was and where I lived before school.
+I also narrowed it down by location, wanting to stay relatively close to Toronto, where my family was.
 Ultimately, I went to Northwestern in Chicago and really enjoyed it.Erica Pai

-I had no idea that it was common to apply to multiple schools, so I only applied to two because they were geographically close.
-I was only accepted to one, so it made the decision easy!
-I was lucky that my only offer was from my top pick.
-Now, I encourage applicants to learn what makes each program unique and decide whether that fits with their goals and interests.
-For example, if they have a particular interest in lab counseling, be sure to apply to places that have lab rotations.Rachel Mills (@doublehelixTAT)
+I had no idea it was common to apply to multiple schools!
+I only applied to two because they were geographically close.
+I was only accepted to one, so that made the decision easy!
+Fortunately, my only offer was from my top pick.
+I encourage applicants to learn what makes each program unique and decide whether that fits with their goals and interests.
+For example, if you have an interest in lab counseling, be sure to apply to places that have lab rotations.Rachel Mills (@doublehelixTAT)

-I chose my school because it was well-established, I loved the faculty I met, and I got the sense that I would be job-ready by graduation.
-On the flip-side, I turned down an acceptance from another school even though they offered a generous scholarship.
-It was because the current students said a lot of negative things about the program during my interviews.Kara Bui
+I chose my school because it was well-established, and I loved the faculty I met.
+I got the sense that I would be job-ready by graduation.
+On the flip side, I turned down an acceptance from another school, even though they offered a generous scholarship, because the current students said a lot of negative things about the program during my interviews.Kara Bui

 Are you earlier in the application process?
-Check out our previous blog post, Advice for Applying to Genetic Counseling Programs, where genetic counselors, including program directors, share their words of wisdom on how to gain genetic counseling experience and put together a strong application.
+Check out this blog post for advice from genetic counselors and program directors on applying to genetic counseling programs.
+They share their words of wisdom on how to gain genetic counseling experience and put together a strong application.

-Regardless of your application status, we suggest reading our Trailblazing Genetic Counselors series to learn about the leaders in our field.
-Also, check out our Genetic Counseling Twitter list of over 800 professionals in the field who are also active on Twitter.
+Regardless of your application status, we suggest reading our Trailblazing Genetic Counselors series to learn about leaders in our field.
+Plus, check out our Genetic Counseling Twitter list of 800+ industry thought leaders who are also active on Twitter.